Troy Reeder: Professional career

-Los Angeles Rams
+Los Angeles Rams (first stint)

 Reeder signed with the Los Angeles Rams as an undrafted free agent on April 27, 2019, and made the team out of training camp.
-He made his NFL debut in the Rams season opener against the Carolina Panthers on September 8, 2019, making a tackle on special teams.
+He made his NFL debut in the Rams season opener against the Carolina Panthers on September 8, 2019, making his first career tackle, on special teams.
 Reeder made his first career start on October 3, 2019, against the Seattle Seahawks, replacing injured starter Bryce Hager and making a game-high 13 tackles.
 He started eight of the Rams last 12 games and finished his rookie season with 58 tackles and two forced fumbles.

 In Week 5 of the 2020 season against the Washington Football Team, Reeder recorded 11 tackles and the first three sacks of his NFL career during the 30–10 win.
 He played in all 16 of the Rams' games with seven starts and finished the 2020 season as the team's second-leading tackler with 81 total tackles with five tackles for loss and three sacks.

 Reeder helped the Rams reach Super Bowl LVI in the 2021 NFL season.
-Reeder recorded 2 tackles in the Super Bowl victory against the Cincinnati Bengals.
+Reeder recorded two tackles in the Super Bowl victory against the Cincinnati Bengals.
+This win earned Reeder his first career Super Bowl ring.